elementary-Inc/blog/_posts/2022/2022-05-03-updates-for-april-2022.md

 >The time to update your apps to version 7 of our Flatpak platform is now
 </aside>

 Developers, the time to update your apps to version 7 of our Flatpak platform is now!
-At release time, be aware that AppCenter will call out apps using outdated runtimes.
-Platform 7 also includes Gtk4.
-You're not required to port to Gtk4 right away, but it's a good time to start thinking about it.
+Platform 7 is released and available from the AppCenter Flatpak remote for OS 6 users, so you can publish apps with it starting today.
+At release time, be aware that AppCenter will call out apps using the outdated 6.x runtimes.
+Platform 7 also includes Gtk4; You're not required to port to Gtk4 right away, but it's a good time to start thinking about it.

 Expect lots more details in the OS 7 release post highlighting everything new.
 In the meantime, if you'd like to get Early Access to see what's coming and give your feedback before release, [you can do so with a $10/mo sponsorship](https://builds.elementary.io/)!